 If you use any of our resources in your teaching, we would love to hear about it.

 *Please note that some collections are closed or have specific access requirements and so cannot be provided at short notice*

-From mid-August 2020, we will be offering staff with the opportunity to book a session to record short videos featuring The MERL, Special Collections and Art Collections items for use in teaching.
+We offer staff the opportunity to book a session to record short videos featuring The MERL, Special Collections and Art Collections items for use in teaching.

 Recordings will be made with a HD camera with a microphone attached, operated by a member of collections staff.

 More details about this service can be found here.